-Music and musical instruments of today’s Uzbekistan traveled to this area with the vagrant musicians following caravans and along the secrets of paper manufacturing, iron coining and embossing.
-Uzbek national music is described as a variety of subjects and genres and the songs and instruments of play can be divided into two groups according to their functions and forms of usage.
-These two groups are: performed at a certain time and under certain circumstances or performed at any time.
+Music and musical instruments of today’s Uzbekistan traveled to this area with the vagrant musicians following the Silk Road caravans together with the secrets of paper manufacturing, iron coining embossing and many others.
+Uzbek national music is described as a variety of subjects and genres and the songs and instruments can be divided into two groups according to their functions and forms of usage.
+These two groups are divided by the time of performance as a part of them are performed only at a certain time and under certain circumstances and the other half can be performed at any time.

 History of Uzbek Music

-The history of Uzbek music goes back to ancient times when many civilizations have emerged, developed, and eventually disappeared but left a deep mark on the history of the country’s and world’s culture.
-According to the monuments of the fine art old musical traditions emerged during the Kushan period by that time the musicians represented.
-It means that Kushans and Sogdians knew the basic types of musical instruments and used them both solo and in the ensemble.
-In the 10th century in Central Asia revived art and science.
-Cities like Samarkand, Bukhara, and others have become the leading cultural centers.
-A big number of scientific and medical works were produced.
-Expositions on music by Farobi, Ibn-Sino, Khorezmi and Fakhruddin Ar-Razi achieved great value, becoming a part of European musical – theoretical science which underwent profound development in the subsequent era.
+The history of Uzbek music goes back to ancient times and since then several civilizations have emerged, developed and eventually already disappeared but not without traces as some of them have left a mark on the current Uzbekistan’s and even the whole world’s culture.
+According to the monuments of the fine art, old musical traditions emerged during the Kushan period.
+It means that Kushans and Sogdians knew the basic types of musical instruments and used them both in solo and group performances.

-After Turkestan became a part of tsarist Russia in the 19th century, the first attempts to record national melodies of Turkestan were taken.
+After Turkestan became a part of tsarist Russia in the 19th century, they also recorded some of the national melodies of Turkestan.
 Russian musicians helped to preserve these melodies by introducing musical notation in the region.
 In the 1950s, Uzbek folk music got less popular and the genre was barred from radio stations by the Soviets but fortunately they did not completely dispel the traditional Uzbek music.

 Although banned, folk musical groups continued to play their music in their hidden ways and spread it individually.
-After Uzbekistan gained independence from the USSR, the public’s interest in traditional Uzbek music was revived.
-Nowadays Uzbek television and radio stations regularly play traditional music along with the modern music styles.
+After Uzbekistan gained independence from the Soviet Union, the public’s interest in traditional Uzbek music was revived.
+Nowadays Uzbek television and radio stations play traditional music regularly along with the more modern music styles.